-Early Bloom Early Bloom (10%) and into Harvest: Disease Management Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Botrytis fruit rot ANCE MANAGEMENT RECOMMENDAT TIONS ON V PAGES 2 AND anthracnose fruit rot pyraclostrobin + boscalid (Pristine) 18.5 to 23 oz G ^R (Botrytis) E ^R (anthracnose) 12 hr 0 days Do not apply more than 115 oz of product per acre per year.
+Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Botrytis fruit rot ANCE MANAGEMENT IONS ON PAGES 2 AND anthracnose fruit rot pyraclostrobin + boscalid (Pristine) 18.5 to 23 oz E ^R (anthracnose) G ^R (Botrytis) 12 hr 0 days Do not apply more than 115 oz of product per acre per year.
 Do not apply more than 5 applications at the maximum rate per year.
 FRAC 11 + 7.
 [Note: Products in this section are labeled for both Botrytis and fluopyram + trifloxystrobin (Luna Sensation) 6 to 7.6 fl oz E ^R 12 hr 0 days Do not apply more than 27.1 fl oz of product per acre per year.
 Do not apply more than 0.446 lb of fluopyram per acre per year.
 Do not apply more than 0.6 lb of trifloxystrobin per acre per year.
-FRAC 7 + 11. anthracnose.] fluxapyroxad + pyraclostrobin (Merivon) 8 to 11 fl oz E ^R 12 hr 0 days ANCE MANAGEMENT TIONS ON V PAGES 2 pydiflumetofen + fludioxonil (Miravis Prime) 11.4 to 13.4 fl oz E (anthracnose) E (Botrytis) 12 hr 0 days Do not make more than 2 consecutive applications of product or of FRAC 7- or FRAC 12-containing products.
+FRAC 7 + 11. anthracnose.] fluxapyroxad + pyraclostrobin (Merivon) 8 to 11 fl oz E ^R 12 hr 0 days Do not apply more than 3 applications of product per season.
+Do not apply more than 33 fl oz of product per acre per year.
+FRAC 7 + 11.
+SEE RESISTANCE MANAGEMENT RECOMMENDATIONS ON PAGES 27 AND 43. pydiflumetofen + fludioxonil (Miravis Prime) 11.4 to 13.4 fl oz E (Botrytis) G (anthracnose) 12 hr 0 days Do not make more than 2 consecutive applications of product or of FRAC 7- or FRAC 12-containing products.
 Do not make more than 2 applications at the maximum application rate per year.
 Do not apply more than 26.8 fl oz of product per acre per year.
 Do not apply more than 0.268 lb of pydiflumetofen per acre per year.
 Do not apply more than 0.9 lb of fludioxonil per acre per year.
 The minimum application interval is 7 days.
 See label for additions use restrictions.
-Indicated efficacy ratings are tentative based on the performance of similar products and laboratory studies.
-FRAC 7 + 12. captan (Captan 50W) [other products available] See label See labels G 24 hr See labels 1 day See labels For better control and resistance management, use captan plus thiophanate-methyl (see label).
+FRAC 7 + 12. difenoconazole + cyprodinil (Inspire Super) 16.0 to 20.0 fl oz VG (Botrytis) G (anthracnose) 12 hr 0 days No more than 2 sequential applications should be made before alternating with fungicides that have a different mode of action.
+Do not apply more than 80 fl oz of Inspire Super per acre per year.
+Do not apply more than 0.46 lb of difenoconazole per acre per year.
+Do not apply more than 1.3 lb of cyprodinil per acre per year.
+FRAC 3 + 9. captan (various) See labels G 24 hr 1 day For better control and resistance management, use captan plus thiophanate-methyl (see label).
 See product labels for product and/or actitve ingredient season limits.
 FRAC M04.
-SEE RESIST ANCE MANAGEMENT RECOMMENDAT TIONS ON V PAGES 2 24 AND 40.